 Opportunities of Vans – Vans SWOT analysis

-- The increased recognition of extreme sport: Extreme Sports such as surfing or skateboarding that was once related to the Western World is slowly finding an audience in Asia.
+- The increased recognition of extreme sports: Extreme Sports such as surfing or skateboarding that was once related to the Western World is slowly finding an audience in Asia.
 The market is still untapped in this particular area and could prove enormous for a company such as Vans which already has a strong presence in Western markets.

 Threats of Vans – SWOT analysis of Vans